Use a Bounding Box to Zoom In on Your Map

 - Click New.

-- Fill in Map Label and Map Name with Central L.A.
-Zipcodes.
+- Enter Central L.A.
+Zipcodes in the Map Label and Map Name fields.
 The map name and label appear in Analytics.

 - Select Equirectangular from the Projection menu.